 Sime Road Camp

-Sime Road Camp is the site of the former combined Operational Headquarters of the British Army and Royal Air Force during World War II.
+Sime Road Camp is the site of the former combined operational headquarters of the British Army and Royal Air Force during World War II.
 Located along Sime Road, the 470-acre site was used as an internment camp during the Japanese Occupation.
 After the surrender of the Japanese in 1945, the camp was closed the following year and the buildings subsequently demolished.
-The National Heritage Board designated the site of Sime Road Camp a historic site in 2003.
+The National Heritage Board designated the site of Sime Road Camp a historic site in 2002.

-Sime Road, where the camp was located, was named after Scotsman John Sime, who came to Malaya in 1909 and founded Sime, Darby & Company in 1910.
-When Sime was transferred to Singapore in 1915, he joined and became active in the Singapore Golf Club.
-He supervised the laying out of the Bukit Timah golf course.
-The road leading to the course was therefore named after him.
-He retired from Malaya in 1937, before the outbreak of World War II.
+Sime Road, where the camp was located, was named after Scotsman John Sime, who moved to Malaya in 1909 and founded Sime, Darby & Company with his brother in 1910.1 When Sime came to Singapore in 1915, he joined and became active in the Singapore Golf Club which was then at Farrer Park.
+As president of the club, he had it moved to Bukit Timah and supervised the laying out of the new Bukit Timah golf course.2 Work started on the course in 1920 and the new club house was opened in 1925.3 The road leading to the golf course was hence named after Sime.
+He retired from Malaya in 1937, before the outbreak of World War II (1942–45).4